 One of the main areas on which Dr. Reiter focused in his recent work addresses a common consumer concern, which is, "will the melatonin present in cherries actually increase melatonin levels in the body favorably?"
 Melatonin is by far the most potent of the antioxidants, much more so than vitamins C, E and A. The reason: melatonin is soluble both in fat and water and can therefore enter some cells that vitamins cannot.
 For example, vitamin E is soluble in the lipid part of the cell only and vitamin C in the aqueous part.
 Melatonin is soluble in both.
 For this reason, Dr. Reiter says, eating cherries with high melatonin concentrations will increase the antioxidant capacity in the body.

 Although melatonin is available as a supplement and can be purchased without a prescription, Dr. Reiter and other health experts extol the benefits of consuming melatonin through food consumption.
 Not only do many foods provide beneficial antioxidants and similar compounds, they are often found in foods that provide a variety of health benefits.
-Cherries may, one day, be classified as a functional food, but they also offer consumers great flavor, versatility and nutrition.
+Cherries and tart cherry juice concentrate may, one day, be classified as a functional food, but they also offer consumers great flavor, versatility and nutrition.

 Return to the Cherry Library

 (1) Echlin, Bill.
 2001 "Dr. Cherry" has growers on the mend.
 Traverse City Record-Eagle.
 July 15, p.2B